What is the purpose of your website?

 - If you’re looking for interesting or useful stuff try Reddit or Youtube.

-- Word of mouth – quality services and products get talked about!
+- Word of mouth – quality services and products get talked about and recommended!